 Understanding Child Support in Australia

-Under the Child Support Assessment Act, child support means ongoing financial support provided to a child after their parents have separated or divorced.
+Under the Child Support Assessment Act, child support means ongoing financial support provided to a child after their parents separate or divorce.
 It is designed to help cover the expenses of raising a child, such as food, clothing, medical costs, school fees, housing, and more.

-Child support is commonly paid from one parent to the other in regular payments.
-But it can also be paid as a lump sum or by paying for specific costs, such as school fees.
+Child support is commonly made in regular payments.
+It can also be paid as lump sum payments or by paying for specific costs, such as school fees.

 What does child support cover exactly?

-There are no set rules under Australian law on what child support can and cannot be used for.
-All that’s required is that it must be used for the child’s benefit.
+There are no set rules under Australian law on what child support can and cannot be used for, aside from the rule that it must be used for the child’s benefit.
 Parents cannot use the money to pay for goods and services that benefit them.

-It is designed to cover the fixed costs of raising a child that are regularly shared between parents, such as food, shelter, clothing, school fees, school uniforms, extra-curricular activities, and medical fees.
+It is designed to cover the fixed costs of raising a child that are regularly shared between parents, such as food, shelter, clothing, school fees, school uniforms, extra-curricular activities such as sports, and medical fees.

 Can I apply for child support?